 Stay in the heart of the lively Condado district for less

 The San Juan Marriott Resort & Stellaris Casino has great recently updated rooms right on the beach in San Juan's bustling Condado Beach area, home to some of the island's best nightlife.
-The hotel itself has several lovely restaurants, an onsite casino, gorgeous beachfront pool with a slide, and nightly entertainment in the lobby—don't miss the chance to show off your best salsa dance moves on Saturday night to the music of a live salsa band (Note: this is also open to the public even if you're not technically a guest of the resort).
+The hotel itself has several lovely restaurants, an onsite casino, gorgeous beachfront pool with a slide, and nightly entertainment in the lobby—don't miss the chance to show off your best salsa dance moves on Saturday night to the music of a live salsa band.
+Note: this is also open to the public even if you're not technically a guest of the resort.
+Rooms from $159 per night.

 Pay homage to the Piña Colada and all things Bacardi